 Data cabling systems are categorised in terms of the data rates that they can maintain without degradation.
 The specifications describe the cable material as well as the types of connectors and junction blocks to be used in order to conform to a category.
 For ISO/IEC standards, the category refers to the cable and class refers to the connector.
 ISO are international standards and can be followed anywhere in the world.

 The two most widely-installed categories are CAT 3 (voice) and CAT 5e, traditionally, however with new installations, category 5e for voice and one high speed to support 10GBASE-T for long term usage are becoming most common.

 Coaxial (coax) cable is used in older computer networks.
 Coax cable carries high frequency signals than twisted-pair cables and has a central core conductor of solid wire enclosed in an insulator, which is covered by an outer conductor of metal foil.
 This outer conductor completes the circuit and the whole cable is protected by a plastic cover.

 Though the coaxial cable has higher bandwidth, its attenuation is far higher compared to twisted-pair cables.
-It is widely used in digital telephone networks where a single cable can carry data up to 600 Mbps.
+It is widely used in digital telephone cable wiring networks where a single cable can carry data up to 600 Mbps.

 Coax cabling requires a special connector called a BNC connector; it is used to connect the end of the cable to a device.
 These cables are categorized by RG (radio government) ratings.
 RG-59 used for Cable TV, RG-58 for thin Ethernet and RG-11 for thick Ethernet.(Learn more about having an ethernet cable installation by reading our article Which Ethernet Cable and What’s an Ethernet cable.